 Communication: Data & Network Science, BA

-COMM students with a concentration complete 14 courses for the major, including a total of 5 courses are required to complete a concentration (three of which are COMM courses, two of which are non-COMM elective courses).
-A list of approved COMM concentration courses can be found here.
-Non-COMM elective courses require pre-approval from a member of the COMM Undergraduate Advising Team.
+Communication students with a concentration complete the 14-credit major curriculum, including a total of 5 courses required to complete a concentration.
+Of the 5 courses required to complete a concentration, 3 courses are COMM courses, and 2 courses are non-COMM elective courses.
+A list of approved COMM Data and Network Science concentration courses can be found on the Annenberg School for Communication website.
+Non-COMM elective courses require pre-approval from a member of the Communication Undergraduate Advising Team.
 Students may only complete one concentration.

-In addition to concentrations, the Comm curriculum also offers opportunities for thesis research, independent study, internships, study abroad, and public service (through the Communication and Public Service Program).
+In addition to concentrations, the Communication curriculum also offers opportunities for thesis research, independent study, internships, study abroad, and public service (through the Communication and Public Service Program).

 Data & Network Science

-Courses in this Concentration focus on the role and analysis of data, complex systems, and networks in digital communication.
-Through this concentration students will gain an understanding of the role of digital media and social networks in disseminating information and influencing the communications, attitudes and behaviors of social groups.
-Students have the opportunity to learn computational social science techniques to support research in this area, including social network analysis and methods from data science (information visualization, social media collection and quantitative data and textual analysis) using various tools and programming languages (Python and R).
+Courses in this concentration focus on the role and analysis of data, complex systems, and networks in digital communication.
+Through this concentration students will gain an understanding of the role of digital media and social networks in disseminating information and influencing the communications, attitudes, and behaviors of social groups.
+Students have the opportunity to learn computational social science techniques to support research in this area, including social network analysis and methods from data science (information visualization, social media collection, quantitative data, and textual analysis) using various tools and programming languages (Python and R).
 Sample courses include: Computational Text Analysis for Communication Research; Communication in the Networked Age; Understanding Social Networks; The Impact of the Internet, Social Media, and Information Technology on Democracy; and Social Networks and the Spread of Behavior.

 The minimum total course units for graduation in this major is 34.
 Double majors may entail more course units.

-- Completion of at least two of the following introductory courses:
+- Completion of at least two of the following introductory core survey courses:

 - Cumulative GPA of 2.0 or higher in all University of Pennsylvania courses.